 Duration concerns the length of time the third parties will have the right to promote and sell your products and services.
 Licenses are not intended to be permanent, but endure for a limited period of time in which the licensee may promote and sell the product utilizing your intellectual property.
 Based on the success of the product, most licenses offer the parties the possibility of renewing the license at the expiration of the initial term.

 Exclusivity of use of the intellectual property is another critical provision to consider in the negotiations process.
 Exclusivity addresses whether you, as the licensor, will have the opportunity to grant licenses in the work to other companies, or whether you will be limited to licensing your product or service to one party.
 Most commonly, the parties will agree that the license will be exclusive, but only within a limited geographic area, such as a country, region, or state, or for a specific industry.

 Finally, the parties must agree on the payment provisions.
 The most common form of compensation in return for a license is a royalty, which is a percentage of the net sales of the goods or services that utilize the license.
 The calculation of royalties depends on numerous factors, including the type of products or services sold, as well as the costs involved in promoting and selling them, and typically requires sound negotiation skills by counsel on your behalf in order to reach a fair price.

 If you are interested in maximizing your profits by licensing your intellectual property, be sure to consult with an experienced San Diego intellectual property law attorney.
-Gehres Law Group prides itself at hiring lawyers who are exceptional at what they do, have proven results, and are dedicated to obtaining the best results possible for each client.
+Gehres Law Library prides itself at hiring lawyers who are exceptional at what they do, have proven results, and are dedicated to obtaining the best results possible for each client.
 Browse our website for more information about our San Diego trademark Lawyers or contact us for a free evaluation of your case.